The Born-in-the-Cloud Digital Signage Software Platform

 A single replacement of a consumer quality display panel can increase its cost over the commercial grade panel, and operational economies may be sacrificed since commercialuse features are typically not included in home-use TVs.

-Consumer quality TVs are not suitable in dirty, hot or humid environments and are a false economy over using commercial-grade flat panel displays.
+Consumer-quality TVs are not suitable for dirty, hot, or humid environments and are a false economy overusing commercial-grade flat panel displays.

 Conformal coating is a thin protective chemical coating or polymer film that is topically applied to circuit boards to protect electronic circuits from harsh environments.
 When applied, this breathing coating “conforms” to the circuit assembly, filtering water vapor and solid debris.

 LED lighting and commercial-grade components can be effectively cooled using convection, typically negating the need for supplemental fan cooling.

 Fanless flat panel operations reduce noise and energy requirements while pulling less contaminated air into the workings of the display device.